 - More heavily discounted: Has been on the market for longer (launched in July 2015).

-Reasons to prefer the Panasonic Lumix DMC-LX15:
+Arguments in favor of the Panasonic Lumix DMC-LX15:

 - Ready to shoot: Has an integrated lens, whereas the GX8 necessitates an extra lens.